 Recently, a customer asked us a common question: “How long will frozen fish keep in my freezer?”

-You can recognize oxidation from the rancid, “fishy” smell and taste that accompanies it.
-If you retrieve a portion from your freezer that appears to have a broken seal, give it the “sniff test.”
-You’ll know right away whether to discard it or not.
+You can recognize oxidized seafood from its rancid or “fishy” odor and flavor.
+If you thaw a portion of fish that appears to have a broken seal give it the “sniff test.”
+You'll know right away whether to discard it or not.

-Freezing is a convenient way to keep nutritious high quality foods readily available—and it’s a good thing it does, otherwise, we couldn’t enjoy succulent wild salmon for most of the year!
+Freezing has been called "nature's preservative" and is a convenient way to keep nutritious, high-quality seafood readily available — and it's a good thing it does.
+Otherwise, we couldn't enjoy wonderful wild salmon and seafood throughout the year.